 Instructions

-2. Create an SQS queue, and configure your S3 bucket to publish new-object notifications to the queue.
+- Create an SQS Queue and configure your S3 bucket to publish new object notifications to it

 monitors: [ { type: "s3Bucket", region: "us-east-1", roleToAssume: "arn:aws:iam::account-id:role/role-name-with-path", queueUrl: "https://sqs.us-east-1.amazonaws.com/nnnnnnnnnnnn/scalyr-s3-bucket-foo" fileFormat: "text_gzip", hostname: "foo", parser: "foo" } ]